-The value of $E_k$ still can not be read directly from \eqref{eq:E_k:asym} since $k_0$ depends recursively on the functional form of $E_{k_1}$.
+The value of $E_k$ still can not be determined solely from \eqref{eq:E_k:asym} since $k_0$ depends recursively on the functional form of $E_{k_1}$.
 Fortunately, however, when substituting \eqref{eq:E_k:asym} into $\Pi^+$, the $k_0$ dependence cancels and we arrive at

 By relabeling the momenta $k=xP$ in \eqref{eq:scalar:ET:WE} and taking the large $P$ limit, one finds that \eqref{eq:scalar:ET:WE} approaches \eqref{eq:scalar:LC:WE:renorm}.
-The relation between the renormalization masses $m_r$ and $m_{\tilde{r}}$ can be determined by matching the two equations:
+The relation between the renormalized masses $m_r$ and $m_{\tilde{r}}$ can be determined by matching the two equations: